+- 1. All buildings constructed or moved to the site post 1900

+- (a) All internal works.

+- (b) Removal or demolition.

-- 1. Landscape/ outdoor areas - a) Installation and replacement of shade sail fabric and supporting structure. - b) Replacement of playground equipment and outdoor furniture in the same location. - c) Pruning of all trees to ensure safety. - Removal, replacement and installation of new ground surfacing treatments (for example, asphalt, safety matting) provided it is not within five metres of significant buildings.
+- 2. Landscape/ outdoor areas

+- (a) Replacement of playground equipment and outdoor furniture in the same location.

+- (b) Pruning of all trees to ensure safety.

+- (c) Removal, replacement and installation of new ground surfacing treatments (for example, asphalt, safety matting) provided it is not within five metres of the significant building.